SATORU IKEDA

 Work introduction

-Three movements for alto flute solo: "Abyss," "Awakening" and "Apparition".
-Inspired by these three essences of three stanzas from the English poem "The Salutation" by Thomas Traherne (1637 or 1639-1674).
+Each of the three movements for alto flute solo ("Abyss", "Awakening", and "Apparition") is inspired by the essence of each of those three stanzas from "The Salutation," by English poet Thomas Traherne (circa 1637-1674).
 This is a revised version after three performances following its debut in Kitami, Taiwan, Shimonoseki and Tokyo.
-Dedicated to the flutist Takanori Yamane.
+This work is dedicated to the flutist Takanori Yamane.

 In addition, this piece is based on "The Salutation" for chamber choir, accordion, tuba and harp, composed in 2003.